tmcw/big/README.md

 A presentation system that works great for creative, hurried people making focused presentations.
 Stop tweaking fonts and filling slides with text.
 Big is a configuration-free system that naturally encourages good style.

 - Features
-- Quickstart
+- Quickstart installation: Glitch
+- Local installation
 - Writing a presentation
 - Giving a presentation
-	- Basic controls
-	- Modes
 - Customization
 	- Themes
 	- Layouts
 	- Code
 	- Backgrounds
-- Endnotes
-	- How to support this project

 ## Features